 Many companies have chosen to delay their initial public offering, opting to wait for better economic conditions, improve their market position or extend their product line.
-Meanwhile, increased competition from private equity firms and attractive stock markets overseas have drawn companies away from the London Stock Exchange.
+Meanwhile, increased competition from private equity firms and attractive stock markets overseas have drawn companies away from the LSE.
+A blockbuster IPO in the form of fast-fashion platform Shein now looks increasingly unlikely to be in the UK.
+Revolut, too, seems to be favouring New York over London.

 Shawbrook